pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

  * `OnLowMemory`: _VoidFunction, default=empty_.
 The application is low on memory, free memory if possible.
  * `OnPause`: _VoidFunction, default=empty_.
 The application is about to enter the background.
  * `OnResume`: _VoidFunction, default=empty_.
 The application is has come to foreground and is now interactive.

+ Note: 'OnPause' and 'OnResume' are called twice consecutively under iOS (before and after entering background or foreground).

 ----